Published On: Mar 04 2013 12:44:12 PM CSTUpdated On: Mar 08 2015 01:00:00 AM CST

 1922: Actress and dancer Cyd Charisse, best known for roles in movies such as "Singin' in the Rain," "The Band Wagon" and "Silk Stockings," is born Tula Ellice Finklea in Amarillo, Texas.
 She died from a heart attack at age 86 on June 17, 2008.

-1921: Actor Alan Hale Jr., best known for playing The Skipper on the sitcom "Gilligan's Island," is born in Los Angeles, Calif.
+1921: Actor Alan Hale Jr., best known for playing The Skipper on the sitcom "Gilligan's Island," is born in Los Angeles, California.
 He died of thymus cancer at age 68 on Jan.
 2, 1990.

 1917: Ferdinand Adolf August Heinrich Count von Zeppelin, the German inventor and aviation pioneer who built the first rigid dirigible airships, named Zeppelins, dies at the age of 78 in Berlin, Germany.